 The Panasonic Lumix ZS200 ($799) is made for travel.
 This small camera takes great photos and video, courtesy of its 20-megapixel sensor, and lets you get close to the action with its 15X optical-zoom lens.
 A number of other features — such as an array of physical dials and the ability to shoot RAW photos — will appeal to advanced users.
-While there are a few things we'd change, the ZS200 is a great camera if you're looking for something small yet versatile.
+While there are a few things we'd change, the ZS200 is the best bridge camera for travel if you're looking for something small yet versatile.

 Design and Controls